ningocnguyen/FoodLens-Data-Platform/README.md

-# FoodLens Data Platform
+# FoodLens Data Platform #

-FoodLens is a batch data pipeline that collects food-product data from the Open Food Facts API, cleans and validates it with PySpark, stores each stage in Amazon S3, and makes the final tables available for SQL queries in Amazon Athena.
+An end-to-end AWS data platform that ingests food product data from the Open Food Facts API, validates and transforms it using PySpark on AWS Glue, stores curated datasets in an S3 data lake, and exposes analytics-ready tables through Amazon Athena.

-The project focuses on the work between receiving raw data and delivering reliable tables for analysis.
+The platform follows a Bronze → Silver → Gold architecture with automated data-quality validation, quarantine handling, CI/CD testing, and cloud-native analytics.

 ---